rom-rb/rom-rb.org/source/guides/basics/mappers/wrap.md

 ```

 As shown in previous sections, when a `reject_keys` is set to default (`true`),
-wrapping defaults attributes by itself:
+the `wrap` method defines attributes by itself:

 ```ruby
 class UserMapper